FEDDI-K/alx-system_engineering-devops/0x00-shell_basics/README.md

 100-lets_move Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u.
 102-tree Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
-103-commas Write a command that lists all the files and directories of the current directory, separated by commas (,).
+103-commas Write a command that lists all the files and directories of the current directory, separated by commas (,). school.mgc Create a magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0.